bbauska/W3Cx-5of5/README.md

   alt="Example: edx studio; using 3rd party JS libraries." />
 </p>

-Let&apos;s take this document for example.
-We type the URL here, and the document arrives from a remote machine.
-And this document is a HTML source code that has been interpreted and rendered to give you a nice-looking document.
+<p>Let&apos;s take this document for example.
+We type the URL here, and the
+document arrives from a remote machine.
+And this document is a HTML source code that has been interpreted and rendered to give you a nice-looking document.</p>

-In this HTML, you can have CSS rules for specifying the look and feel of the document as we saw in the previous example.
+<p>In this HTML, you can have CSS rules for specifying the look and feel of
+the document as we saw in the previous example.
 But you can also have Javascript code and Javascript when its run inside the browser can act as a glue between HTML and CSS.
-We will use Javascript to provide interactivity to the documents.
+We will use Javascript to provide interactivity to the documents.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~ 75/76. example: codepen; using javascript (61) ~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">